PE & Sports Funding

 • ensure staff have access to training opportunities and continued professional development.

-With the above rationale in mind, we have used our 2015/16 sports premium funding to:
+With the above rationale in mind, we used our 2016/17 sports premium funding for:

 We will evaluate the impact of the sports premium funding as part of our normal self-evaluation and provision mapping arrangements.